lizouskas/lizouskas/README.md

 - 👋 Hi, I’m @lizouskas
-- 👀 I’m interested in Product Design
+- 👀 I'm interested in Product Design & Development
-- 🌱 I’m currently learning JS and React
+- 🌱 I’mlearning JS and React
-- 📫 How to reach me lisamarin.kas@gmail.com
+- 📫 How to reach me lisamarion.kas@gmail.com

 <!---
 lizouskas/lizouskas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.